Documentation Markup

 Extended Description Section

-After the usage block, it is expected a brief explanation about the context in which the symbol is used, including examples of use, details of the implementations and possible issues.
-This section must contain at least one doctest example for each entry in the usage block.
+After the usage block, a brief explanation about the context in which the symbol is used is expected, including examples of use, details of the implementations, and possible issues.
+This section must contain at least one Doctest example for each entry in the usage block.